alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 Approaches:

-  * Detection: I will use a convolutional neural network and implement the Faster R-CNN algorithm, trained for detection of Xenopus tadpoles.
+  * Detection: I will use a convolutional neural network and implement Single Shot Detectors (SSDs), trained for detection of Xenopus tadpoles.

-  * Tracking (specifically, trajectory prediction): I will train an LSTM (Long Short-Term Memory) recurrent neural network on recorded tadpole movement data.
+  * Tracking (specifically, trajectory prediction): I will train a Long Short-Term Memory (LSTM) recurrent neural network on recorded tadpole movement data.

 ###### Proof of Concept gif: